yctercero/yctercero.github.io/_posts/2016-09-05-data-structures-stacks.markdown

 {% endhighlight %}

 Now, we need a way to add to the stack.
 We should be able to feed in the value of the item we are adding and have this method add it to the top of the stack.
+Remember that we also need to keep track of how many items are in the stack, so each time we add we will need to increase the 'size' variable.

 {% highlight js %}
     Stack.prototype.push = function(value) {